Flash Flood Watch issued for Carroll, Fountain, Tippecanoe, Vermillion, Warren by NWS - News Break

 Flash Flood Watch issued for Carroll, Fountain, Tippecanoe, Vermillion, Warren by NWS

-Effective: 2021-06-26 03:56:00 EDT Expires: 2021-06-26 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Carroll; Fountain; Tippecanoe; Vermillion; Warren FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 8 AM EDT THIS MORNING The Flash Flood Watch continues for * Portions of north central Indiana and west central Indiana, including the following areas, in north central Indiana, Carroll.
-In west central Indiana, Fountain, Tippecanoe, Vermillion and Warren. * Until 8 AM EDT this morning. * Showers and thunderstorms will gradually diminish across northwest parts of central Indiana by daybreak.
-Additional rainfall amounts up to an inch are possible which may lead to localized flooding.alerts.weather.gov
+Effective: 2021-06-25 10:28:00 EDT Expires: 2021-06-26 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Carroll; Fountain; Tippecanoe; Vermillion; Warren FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY MORNING The Flash Flood Watch continues for * Portions of north central Indiana and west central Indiana, including the following areas, in north central Indiana, Carroll.
+In west central Indiana, Fountain, Tippecanoe, Vermillion and Warren. * Through Saturday morning. * Numerous showers and thunderstorms will continue in the northern Wabash Valley this morning...with additional thunderstorms expected late today into tonight.
+This will lead to rain totals of 2 to 4 inches in some locations.
+Rain moving over the same area and heavy rainfall rates have the potential to produce flash flooding.alerts.weather.gov